 Sometimes we need a break from our lives and ourselves.
 I know it’s much easier to say than to do, but just think about it for a second.
 Are you the mom of a medically complex child?
 When’s the last time you had a conversation that didn’t involve discussing diagnoses, medications, medical procedures, insurance or medical supplies?
 When’s the last time you felt like a person who happens to have a special needs child rather than a special needs mom?
 It’s so easy to lose yourself while caring for your child and that’s not healthy for you or for your family.

 You have interests—I know you do!
 Maybe you forgot about them in the last few years while caring for your child, but didn’t you used to love to read books?
 Or go to the movies?
 Or sew?
 Or play video games?
 What was your thing?
 What is your thing now?
 If you just stared blankly at the screen because you couldn’t think of something you like to do for yourself, then you need to fix this!
 Find something you can do for you and, more importantly, find other people to do it with!
 You’ve worked hard to create your support network of special needs families, but what about finding other people who are interested in the same things you are?
-You know there is a Facebook group for everything!
+Your special needs network is very important, but it’s also important to find a place where you can be you… not parent of a child with special needs.
+Just you.

 A good place to start might be your local church or library.
 Our library offers book clubs, knitting clubs and even tai chi and yoga groups.
 And guess what?
 Not all of the attendees are parents of kids with disabilities!
 They may actually have conversations about other things!